How to Use Synology Drive: Share, Sync, Backup – The Complete Tutorial 2025 for your Private Cloud

 My recommendation for Storage Management, Storage use, and Backup

-I recommend using at least a Synology NAS with two bays in a RAID 1 setup.
+I recommend using a Synology NAS with at least two bays in a RAID 1 setup.
 This will give you some level of protection against drive failure.
-If you buy a Synology with more bays, I recommend using a RAID5 setup.
+If you purchase a Synology with more bays, I recommend using a RAID 5 setup.
 A RAID setup enables replacing a hard drive without powering down the system.

 The NAS permanently monitors the drives’ health and will send you an email alert in case of a problem.
 Make sure the notification alert is correctly installed.
-With the storage manager app, you can view the health of the hard drives at any time.
+With the Storage Manager app, you can view the health of your hard drives at any time.

 I would love to get some feedback from you.
 Was this article helpful?
 Please share your opinion with me in the comment section below.
 Or, if you prefer a more personal touch, feel free to email me directly at info@edywerder.ch.
 Your thoughts and insights are always appreciated.